sparkthecause/daily-api/readme.md

 ### Local

 *You will need to create a .env file similar to the [sample file (.sample-env)](./.sample-env) or pass in all of the environment variables when you run the scripts below.
-If you don't, stuff won't work... boo.
+If you don't, you'll get this error: `{ [Error: ENOENT: no such file or directory, open '.env'] errno: -2, code: 'ENOENT', syscall: 'open', path: '.env' }
+`.
 See https://github.com/motdotla/dotenv for more information.*

 `npm start` will run the API and UI on port set via the environment variable `PORT` and connect to PostgreSQL instance at the url set via the environment variable `DATABASE_URL`.